Wall Street rises ahead of hotly anticipated inflation data

 AP Business Writer

-NEW YORK (AP) — Stocks are rising Monday as Wall Street waits for a report to show whether inflation is continuing to cool or perhaps setting the market up for worse pain.
+NEW YORK (AP) — Wall Street is rising Monday as traders make their final moves in anticipation of a report that could show whether inflation is cooling in the right way or setting the market up for worse pain.

-The S&P 500 was 1.1% higher ahead of Tuesday’s report on inflation at the consumer level across the country.
-It’s coming off its worst week in nearly two months.

-High inflation and the Federal Reserve’s response to it with higher interest rates have been at the center of Wall Street’s sharp moves for more than a year.
+Stocks are coming off their worst week in nearly two months, the latest stumble for a market that has struggled for more than a year on worries about high inflation and the Federal Reserve’s response to it.
 The Fed has aggressively hiked rates to their highest level since the dawn of the Great Recession to drive down the worst inflation in generations.
 High rates can stamp out inflation, but they do so at the risk of sending the economy into a sharp recession and dragging on investment prices.

 Economists expect Tuesday’s report to show inflation slowed to 6.2% in January.
 That would be down from 6.5% a month before and from a peak of more than 9% in the summer.
 Perhaps more important than the overall number is what the data show about prices for services outside of housing, such as haircuts or airfares.
 Inflation has remained stubbornly high there, when it’s started to come down in other areas.